preiser/nutrition_facts/README.md

 # NutritionFacts

 This gem can be used to find nutritional facts for a variety of common foods.

-The data is pulled from the Nutrionix API (https://developer.nutritionix.com/docs/v1_1).
+The data is pulled from the Nutrionix API. (https://developer.nutritionix.com/docs/v1_1)

 ## Installation